 As soon as possible, please call the DRC to schedule an intake appointment with a specialist.
-Before arriving for your appointment, download and complete the Intake form (below).
-Bring the completed form and updated disability documentation to your appointment.
+Before arriving for your appointment, complete the intake form (below).
+Once completed, you will have an Accommodate profile and can submit your documentation via this system.
+For more information, please visit this web page.

 Accommodations will not be provided until the DRC has received, reviewed, and made a decision on a student's request.
 Accommodations are not retroactive.